bretsw/bretsw-website-build/content/author/admin/_index.md

 [*Read my CV*](cv/) or
 {{% staticref "files/cv.pdf" %}}download{{% /staticref %}}

 I am a PhD candidate in the [Educational Psychology & Educational Technology](http://edutech.educ.msu.edu/) program at Michigan State University.
-My research focuses on networked teacher learning—specifically, how social media platforms can support professional learning and induction in the process of K-20 educators becoming teachers.
+My research focuses on networked learning—specifically, how social media platforms can support induction and ongoing professional learning for K-20 educators.

 This work is interdisciplinary and utilizes a variety of methods—both human and computational—including qualitative content analysis, social network analysis, and machine learning.
 I hold a [Master's Degree in Educational Technology](http://edutech.educ.msu.edu/programs/masters/) and a [Graduate Certificate in Serious Game Design and Research](https://gamedev.msu.edu/serious-games/) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
 I teach each of the Master’s courses in MSU’s [Graduate Certificate in Online Teaching and Learning](https://education.msu.edu/cepse/maet/certificates/online-teaching/), as well as a course to help undergraduate pre-service teachers think critically about using technology for teaching and learning.
 I still consider my strongest credential to be my ongoing friendship with my very first online friend, who I met in an AOL chatroom in the early 1990s.

 ## Professional Affiliations